daor95/book-exercise-docs/labmodule07/README-GDA.md

 - PIOT-GDA-07-002: The **MqttClientConnector** class has been updated to implement the MQTT callback methods defined by the `MqttCallbackExtended` interface.
 These include `connectComplete()`, which now logs a confirmation message when the client connects or reconnects to the broker; `connectionLost()`, which logs a warning when the connection to the broker is lost; and `deliveryComplete()`, which logs the successful delivery of a published message.
 Additionally, the `messageArrived()` method has been implemented to log a message whenever a new MQTT message is received on a subscribed topic.
 These enhancements allow the connector to provide real-time feedback on MQTT communication events, improving visibility into connection status and message flow.
 With these additions, the `testConnectAndDisconnect()` integration test confirms that the client not only connects and disconnects successfully but also logs relevant MQTT events.

+- PIOT-GDA-07-003: The **MqttClientConnector** class has been enhanced to support MQTT publish and subscribe capabilities.
+The `publishMessage()` method was implemented to validate the topic and QoS level, convert the message to a byte payload, and publish it to the specified topic, with error handling and logging.
+Similarly, the `subscribeToTopic()` and `unsubscribeFromTopic()` methods were implemented to manage topic subscriptions and ensure valid parameters, while also logging the outcomes.
+A class-level `DEFAULT_QOS` constant was introduced to handle invalid QoS values.
+Additionally, the `isConnected()` method was completed to accurately reflect the client’s current connection status.
+These updates enable the class to participate fully in MQTT communication, including receiving and handling callbacks for successful delivery (`deliveryComplete`) and incoming messages (`messageArrived`).
+With these changes, the integration test `testPublishAndSubscribe()` now executes successfully, demonstrating that the class can reliably connect to a broker, manage topic subscriptions, publish messages, and receive them through proper callback handling.

 ### Code Repository and Branch